 - Configure advanced settings as applicable:

-- Encrypt Assertion—Select this option to indicate to the SAML identity provider that your portal supports encrypted SAML assertion responses.
+- Encrypt Assertion—Enable this option to indicate to the SAML identity provider that your portal supports encrypted SAML assertion responses.
 When this option is selected, the identity provider encrypts the assertion section of the SAML response.
 All SAML traffic to and from the portal is already encrypted by the use of HTTPS, but this option adds another layer of encryption.

 - Entity ID—Update this value to use a new entity ID to uniquely identify your portal organization to the SAML federation.